 The Trust's financial health was kept under continuous review throughout the year.
 Cash flow forecasts were prepared at least monthly.
-The Trust's liabilities, including rent, services, other outstanding payments and potential redundancy payments were taken into account.
-As instructed by the Trustees, repayments of liabilities to the Director were made as the cash flow permitted.
+The cashflow was carefully monitored and all the Trust's operational liabilities were met in full.

 Financial Reporting

 Statements showing anticipated income and forecast expenditure for the next twelve months are prepared on a monthly basis and are reviewed by the Director to ensure that the company operates within those parameters.
 Decisions on operational commitments are taken in line with project requirements and expected income.
 Trustees receive regular cash flow forecasts with a summary of likely funding, project income and activities.